 The Human Early Learning Partnership

-- Contribute to social change that improves the health and well-being of children and families.
+We are dedicated to improving the health and well-being of children through interdisciplinary research and mobilizing knowledge.

 Inequities in child development are preventable and we strive for greater fairness and equity, as a matter of social justice.

 Investment in children across the early life course will have substantial positive effect on long-term population health: what happens to children in their earliest years is critical for their development throughout the life course.
 The years from birth to school graduation are foundational for brain and biological development.